infinum/wordpress-handbook/development_env_setup.md

 # Setting up development environment

-When you want to develop a WordPress app, or you are joining a development of an exisiting project, it is important that you have a local development ready.
+When you want to develop a WordPress app, or you are joining a development of an existing project, it is important that you have a local development ready.
 There are number of solutions that can be used.

 If you want to use simple solutions that only include bare minimum (server config), you can use [WAMP](www.wampserver.com/en/), [MAMP](https://www.mamp.info/en/) or [XAMPP](https://www.apachefriends.org/index.html).